 But back to Pai and love and all that stuff.

-Pai’s proximity to the Myanmar border, and the large presence of Shan descendants (and other hill tribes) lends a different vibe to the town than you’ll get elsewhere in Thailand.
+Pai’s proximity to the Myanmar border, and the large presence of Shan descendants (and other hill tribes) lends a whole different vibe to the town than you’ll get elsewhere in Thailand.
 Add to that a mix of Thai Rastas, Western expat hippies, and a load of backpacker tourists; and you’ve got the uniquely chill and relaxed atmosphere that is Pai.
 To me, I actually felt more like I was in Myanmar, than I did feel like I was in Thailand.
-As I said before, Pai is Thailand’s self-declared love capital, and residents (both locals and the backpackers who came for a vacation then never left) do what they can to make sure you feel it too.
+As I started this post out with, Pai is Thailand’s self-declared love capital, and residents (both locals and the backpackers who came for a vacation then never left) do what they can to make sure you feel it too.
 School children and adults alike greet you with big smiles.
 Strangers will sit down and have a beer with you.
-Souvenir shops sell hemp clothing and bags, as well as a number of other items declaring love in Pai.
+Souvenir shops sell clothing, bags, as well as a number of other items declaring love in Pai.
 Despite the fact that there are more souvenir shops than what would you’d expect for a town this size, it still feels remarkably authentic.
 This might be due to the fact that you can walk the entire town from end to end north, south, east, and west within minutes.
 Something about being able to get everywhere on your own two feet just makes it feel so intimate, so welcoming, and so wholesome.
 I stopped at a “salon” for a manicure, and ended up getting my nails painted in the owner’s living room while her daughter did homework on the couch beside me, and her husband did laundry for tourists in the back room.
-It cost me about $5.
+It cost about $5.

 No one expects you to do anything while you’re in this town, other than laze away the days relaxing, reading books, chatting with new friends, and maybe participating in a card game or two.
 But for those wanting a somewhat more active holiday, there is lots to see and do in the surrounding area.
 Rent a scooter, or grab a taxi, and head 8km out of town to Pai Canyon, touted as Thailand’s answer to the Grand Canyon (but I think the person who decided this has not actually seen the Grand Canyon), and watch the sun set, romantically splashing vibrant hues of red, orange, and pink across the valley (see? more love!).
 There are stairs from the parking lot to take you to the top of the canyon; if you’re feeling adventurous you can scramble down the steep embankments and walk along the narrow, winding ridges, literally perching yourself on the edge of a 50m drop to the canyon floor below.
 Stay until it gets dark, and some great star gazing awaits you on clear nights.